The Arousal video Game AnnotatIoN (AGAIN) Dataset: Introduction

 The AGAIN dataset is unique in a number of ways.
 First, it is the largest and most diverse publicly available affective dataset based on games as interactive elicitors.
 Given the breadth of elicitors offered, the dataset can be used for testing specific affect models on one particular task (i.e. a particular game) all the way to general models of affect across tasks (game genres and games in general).
 Second, the dataset is annotated with the core affective dimension of arousal, linking dominant annotation practices in affective computing with player modelling and game user research.
 Finally, it employs a novel annotation framework \cite{lopes2017ranktrace} which captures subjective annotations in a continuous and unbounded manner that can be further processed as labels for regression, classification or ordinal learning affect modelling tasks \cite{yannakakis2018ordinal,yannakakis2017ordinal}.

 The remainder of the paper is structured as follows.
-Section \ref{sec:background} contextualises the dataset within the fields of affective computing and affect modelling in games while Section \ref{sec:affectiveDatasets} offers a systematic review of existing audiovisual datasets placing AGAIN within the literature of affective corpora.
+Section \ref{sec:background} contextualises the dataset within the fields of affective computing and affect modelling in games while Section \ref{sec:affectiveDatasets} offers a systematic review of existing audiovisual datasets.
 The games used as the affect elicitors of AGAIN are described in Section \ref{sec:games}.
 Section \ref{sec:annotation} details the AGAIN dataset by describing the protocol followed, the characteristics of the participants, the data types collected, and the annotation framework used.
-Section \ref{sec:dataset} offers a detailed yet preliminary data analysis of the dataset, and the paper concludes with Section \ref{sec:conclusion}.
+Section \ref{sec:dataset} offers a detailed yet preliminary data analysis of the dataset.
+Limitations and extensions of AGAIN are discussed in Section \ref{sec:discussion} and the paper concludes with Section \ref{sec:conclusion}.